remla25-team21/operation/docs/deployment.md

 - Once assigned, users remain on the same version throughout their session
 - This approach eliminates version-switching confusion and provides reliable experimental data

-*For detailed configuration, see [app-frontend VirtualService](kubernetes/helm/sentiment-analysis/templates/appfrontend-virtualservice.yml) and [DestinationRule](kubernetes/helm/sentiment-analysis/templates/appfrontend-destinationrule.yml) in the repository.*
+*For detailed configuration, see [app-frontend VirtualService](../kubernetes/helm/sentiment-analysis/templates/appfrontend-virtualservice.yml) and [app-frontend DestinationRule](../kubernetes/helm/sentiment-analysis/templates/appfrontend-destinationrule.yml) in the repository.*

 **Routing Logic Flow:**